IG-88-2/react-videoroom-janus/README.md

 add janus client functionality in form of react component.
 You just drop this into your app, attach callbacks and it works.

-[janus-gateway-client](https://github.com/IG-88-2/janus-gateway-client) - logic related to signaling and negotiation between frontend and nodejs backend, this is separate package which you have to install in your nodejs app.
+[janus-gateway-client](https://github.com/IG-88-2/janus-gateway-client) - logic related to signaling and negotiation between frontend and nodejs backend, this is separate package which you can install in your app.

 [janus-gateway-node](https://github.com/IG-88-2/janus-gateway-node) - janus instances manager,
 receives messages from clients and dispatches them to correct janus instances (based on location of created room), sending back responses.